 It was a lovely traditional bouillabaisse but filled with shrimp, crab, a white fish, muscles, and clams.
 It was incredible and I've been craving it since we left.

-Gluten free is hard.
-And I don’t know anyone who actually enjoys having to eliminate this staple food from their diets.
-But it isn’t the end of the world, it is just and adjustment.
+Gluten-free is hard.
+And I don't know anyone who actually enjoys having to eliminate this staple food from their diets.
+But it isn't the end of the world, it is just an adjustment.

 Here are a few Gluten & Dairy Free recipes that I've found online that I'll be trying out this week.

 - Old Fashioned Donuts with Frosting, Gluten and Dairy Free